NCAR/CESM_xml2html/README.md

 Parses a component config XML file and generates a component input parameter HTML page.
 These pages will be used as the CASEROOT Variable Definitions on the [Component Configuration Settings page](https://docs.cesm.ucar.edu/models/cesm2/settings/current/) which are the `/models/cesm2/settings/$CESM_VERSION/*_input.html` pages.

 Usage:
-> ./input-html.py --cesmmodel 2.1.5 --inputfile $CESMROOT/components/cam/cime_config/config_component.xml --comp CAM --htmlfile cam_input.html --compversion 6.0
+> python input-html.py --cesmmodel 2.1.5 --inputfile $CESMROOT/components/cam/cime_config/config_component.xml --comp CAM --htmlfile cam_input.html --compversion 6.0

 This example will:
 - Set the CESM model version for use in the HTML otutput files